THE READER’S CHARACTER AS THE FOCUS

 At that point, trying harder only tightens the grip.

 The ego cannot outgrow itself by effort alone.
-It must be decentered—through shadow integration, spiritual practice, and the schooling of life.
+It must be decentered—through shadow integration, spiritual practice, and a growing transparency to wisdom beyond the self.

 World-Level Competency

 At this level, the reading becomes less a performance and more a living conversation with reality.
 The reader listens as much as they speak.
 Their individuality is not erased, but placed in service.
-The space between reader and querent becomes a field of shared presence where meaning arises, not as a verdict, but as something discovered together—something life-giving, honest, and timely.
+The space between reader and querent becomes a field of shared presence where genuinely inspired meaning can emerge.

 A JOURNEY AVAILABLE TO ANYONE

 These levels of competency are available to anyone.
 They are not reserved for a spiritual elite.
-They are developmental.
-They are practiced.
-And they are lived into over time.
+They are developmental—practiced, tested, and lived into over time.

 Tarot does not merely teach you what the symbols mean.
-If you let it, it teaches you what you mean—where you grasp, where you avoid, where you rush closure, where you hide behind certainty, where you refuse endings, and where you are being invited into a larger wholeness.
+If you let it, it teaches you what you do under pressure—where you grasp, where you avoid, where you rush closure, where you hide behind certainty, where you refuse endings, and where you are being invited into larger wholeness.

 In the end, Tarot does not only train readers.
-It forms souls.
+It forms souls—through repeated contact with truth, and the steady practice of meeting it honestly.

 So we begin at the beginning: what does it take to become a Chariot-level reader?
 How does a beginner learn the basic competencies that make a reading clear, grounded, and responsibly held?